swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 ### Default import access level in Swift 5 and Swift 6

-The access level of a default import statement without an explicit access-level modifier depends on the language version.
+The access level of a default import declaration without an explicit access-level modifier depends on the language version.
 We list here the implicit access levels and reasoning behind this choice.

 In Swift 5 an import is public by default.